SelectQuoteLabs/SQForm/README.md

 - A breaking change will cause a `MAJOR` SemVer bump.
 Ex: 3.0.5 -> 4.0.0

+### Maintenance Releases

+Maintenance releases are for when we want to release a new version of the library that is _not_ of the latest major version.
+This can happen when we notice a bug in a heavily used older version, or we have a request for a new feature that needs to be in an older version.

+Maintenance releases are released off any branch that includes the string `"maintenance-release"` such as `"maintenance-release-9.8.x"`.
+This branch naming convention is protected in repo settings.

+- Create a branch off whatever your base version is with the branch naming mentioned
+  - Push it to remove
+- Create a feature branch off that branch for your code changes
+- Create a PR following normal procedures to merge your feature branch into your maintenance-release branch
+  - Address PR feedback and get approvals
+- When the PR is merged it should automatically kick off the release Github Action.
+This can be verified in the actions tab on Github
+  - When the action is finished a new version should be available to download on [NPM]() for consumption.

 ## Consuming

 By default in NPM v7 and above peer dependencies will be installed automatically.
 You can check your npm version using `npm --version` to determine the version you are using.
 If your version is not at least v7 you must install the peer dependencies manually.